 A community garden in Pomona, CA. Photo from Elinor Crescenzi

 Boston-based researchers who partner with the environmental justice nonprofit The Food Project published a research paper (Sharp and Brabander, 2017) that discusses the social benefits of community gardens in urban spaces.
 Not only does urban agriculture address food deserts and access to fresh, healthy food but it also empowers youth, creates an avenue for political organizing, and provides cultural preservation through growing culturally appropriate food in immigrant communities.

 CalRecycle recognizes the important role of community gardens in environmental justice communities.
-That is why CalRecycle Director Scott Smithline announced the department’s new “Community Solutions” grant program in March.
-The program will fund community gardens that divert organic waste from landfills in environmental justice communities.The Environmental Justice Program at CalRecycle is also hosting a brown bag speaker series to elevate the ways in which environmental justice communities are impacted by and interact with the waste sector.
+That is why CalRecycle Director Scott Smithline announced the department’s new “Community Composting” grant program in March.
+The program will fund composting and related activities in community gardens that divert organic waste from landfills in environmental justice communities.The Environmental Justice Program at CalRecycle is also hosting a brown bag speaker series to elevate the ways in which environmental justice communities are impacted by and interact with the waste sector.
 The next brown bag event will feature Elinor Crescenzi, a community gardener, doctoral student, and social justice activist from Pomona.
 Elinor will describe the scientific research supporting the social, environmental, and health benefits of community gardens.
 She will also discuss the success and challenges of community gardens in Pomona, including organic waste processing capacity with on-site composting.
 Please join us this week in the Coastal Hearing Room on July 10 from noon to 1 p.m., or join us by webcast.Posted on In the Loop by Ciaran Gallagher on Jul 8, 2019